zitouni/oai-cn5g-fed/openshift/README.md

 We assume that there is already a project name `oai-tutorial` in case there is no project like that then create a new project `oc new-project oai-tutorial`.

 Also you need to create configmaps and secrets because that is needed for creating the images of the network functions.
 In the future we will try to avoid using the entitlements.
-Run below commands from a RHEL8 host machine which have access to openshift cluster,
+Run below commands from a RHEL8 host machine which have access to Openshift cluster,

 ```bash
 oc create configmap rhsm-conf --from-file /etc/rhsm/rhsm.conf